Case Study: Solving a Persistent Drainage Problem with Functional Landscape Design

 We developed a custom drainage plan that included:

-• Installing a French drain system with perforated pipe wrapped in geotextile fabric to capture and redirect excess water.
+• Repair and reinstalling a French drain system with perforated pipe wrapped in geotextile fabric to capture and redirect excess water.

 • Adding a layer of gravel for filtration and to prevent soil clogging.